austin-2018/austin-2018.github.io/README.md

 # austin-2018.github.io

-#### July 26, 2018 is the deadline that the U.S. Government set to reunite parents with children.
-As of July 25, 2018, the U.S. will have reunited most or all of the eligible children back to their parents.
-However, the number of eligible children is roughly half the number of all the children who need to be reunited with their parents.

-#### One problem is that some of the parents have already been deported.
-This platform aims to address that.

-#### The Internet can cross borders.
+### July 27, 2018: There are still hundreds of children still reunited to parents, because they are considered ineligible.
+There's many reasons why some parents would be considered ineligible to be reunited with their children, but one of the reasons is that the parent has already been deported.

+### This platform aims to provide an online meeting place and locater for the parent and child who still hope to find one another.

 ### Sources Used to Complete this Platform